-The Company had 3,758,488 shares of its common stock issued and outstanding as of June 30, 2016 and December 31, 2015.
+The Company had 9,270,255 and 3,758,488 shares of its common stock issued and outstanding as of September 30, 2016 and December 31, 2015, respectively.
 Voting, dividend and liquidation rights of the holders of the common stock are subject to the Company's articles of incorporation, corporate bylaws and underlying shareholder agreements.